 Having quantifiable targets certainly seems to have helped in reducing emissions.
 And of all climate-related measures enacted, two stand out as having had a material impact on emissions reduction: the introduction of carbon taxes and emissions-trading schemes.

-A few other specific climate-related laws or policies, as well as the total number of climate-related laws enacted, appear to have quantitatively small effects on emissions.
+A few other specific climate-related laws or policies appear to have quantitatively small effects on emissions.
 But the number of climate-related laws is associated with significant reductions in GHG emissions.
 The estimated effects on GDP growth and inflation from these measures are largely insignificant.

 Overall, it is clear that much more ambitious targets and stricter compliance will be needed to offset the large impact of economic and population growth on the flow of emissions and contain a damaging further expansion in the stock of greenhouse gases.